stellar/stellar-core/README.md

 note: you may still have to run manual "rebase" commands on your branches to rebase on top of master as you pull changes from upstream.

+Code formatting wise, we have a `.clang-format` config file that you should use on modified files.

 # Running tests

 run tests with: